fdmysterious/pyxnet/README.rst

 A network topology is defined using the following elements:

 - Topology objects
-- Links between objects
+- Links between objects' endpoints
-- Ports that attach a link end to an object.